Theatres and Music Hall records in London

 4. Books, Journals and Newspapers

-We have many books and journals in our library on London’s theatres and music halls.
+In our Library, we have lots of books and journals which cover London’s theatres and music halls.
 For a full list, please search our library catalogue and narrow the results to ‘The London Archives’ and ‘Books’.
-Many of the most popular titles can be found by searching for shelfmarks 44.18 and 44.2.
+Many of the most popular titles can be found by searching for the shelf marks 44.18 and 44.2.

 Architectural journals such as ‘The Builder’ can contain plans and reports on renovations and alterations to places of public entertainment.
 Many of these journals are indexed on the Royal Institute of British Architects’ RIBA library catalogue.

-Newspapers can contain much information on theatres, music halls and their performances.
-Many newspapers have been digitised and made available on the British Newspaper Archive (subscription required).
-Useful titles on this website include:
+Newspapers can reveal a lot of information about theatres, music halls and their performances.
+Many have been digitised and made available on the British Newspaper Archive (subscription required).
+Some of the most useful titles are:

 5. Records held elsewhere